create3000/x_ite/docs/_posts/components/Navigation/Viewpoint.md

 ## Overview

-**Viewpoint** provides a specific location and direction where the user may view the scene. **Viewpoint**s are the primary way for a user to navigate within a scene, and for an author to show critical aspects of a model.
+**Viewpoint** provides a specific location and direction where the user may view the scene.
+Viewpoints are the primary way for a user to navigate within a scene, and for an author to show critical aspects of a model.
 Unless modified by the orientation field, the default direction for a **Viewpoint** to look is along the -Z axis.

 The **Viewpoint** node belongs to the [Navigation](/x_ite/components/overview/#navigation) component and requires at least support level **1,** its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.